Addressing Polarization and Unfairness in Performative Prediction: Numerical results

-\textbf{Credit data retention dynamics with strategic behaviors.} We use the \textit{Give me some credit} data \cite{creditdata} consisting of features $X \in \mathbb{R}^{10}$ to measure individuals' creditworthiness $Y \in \{0,1\}$ which has been widely used in performative prediction and strategic classification literature \cite{perdomo_performative_2021, hu2022achieving}.
+\paragraph{Credit data retention dynamics with strategic behaviors.} We use the \textit{Give Me Some Credit} data \citep{creditdata} consisting of features $X \in \mathbb{R}^{10}$ to measure individuals' creditworthiness $Y \in \{0,1\}$ \citep{perdomo_performative_2021, hu2022achieving}.
 We preprocessed the data similarly to \citet{perdomo_performative_2021} and divided individuals into two groups $s \in \{a,b\}$ based on the \texttt{age} attribute.
-Next, we assume there is a newly established credit rating agency performing \texttt{RERM} and \texttt{Fair-RERM} with logistic classification models to predict individuals' creditworthiness.
-Similar to the previous experiment, we assume the group-wise loss in round $t$ will affect the group fraction at $t+1$.
+Next, we assume there is a newly established credit rating agency comparing \texttt{RERM} with \texttt{Fair-RERM} with logistic classification models to predict individuals' creditworthiness.
+Similarly, we assume the group-wise loss in round $t$ affects the group fraction at $t+1$.
 Meanwhile, we assume there is a subset of features $X_s\in X$ which individuals can change strategically to $X_s'$ based on the current model parameters $\theta$.
 Specifically, $X_s' = X_s - \epsilon \cdot \theta_s$, where $\theta_s$ is the subset of $\theta$ with respect to $X_s$ and $\epsilon = 0.1$.
-With the dynamics involving both retention and strategic behaviors, we can visualize the dynamics of unfairness under \texttt{RERM} and \texttt{Fair-RERM} in Fig. \ref{fig:credit}.
-All results demonstrate the effectiveness of our methods.
-The regularization method with sample level penalty (\texttt{Fair-RERM-SLP}) seems to be more effective under this setting.
+With the dynamics, we can visualize the evolution of group-wise loss disparity and the tradeoff between fairness and the global loss in Fig. \ref{fig:credit}.
+All results demonstrate the effectiveness of our methods where \texttt{Fair-RERM-SLP} seems to be more effective.